CarvunisLab/iRibo/README.md

   - Storage: At least 100GB

 - Dependencies:
-  R version 4.2.2 is necessary.
+  R version 4.2.2+.
 Download and documentation are available at https://www.r-project.org/.
   Samtools.
 Download and documentation are available at https://www.htslib.org/.

 ------------------------------------------------------------------------------

 ## Data Collection and Preprocessing:

-iRibo takes in:
+iRibo inputs:
 1. Genome in FASTA format.
-2. Annotations in GFF3 or GTF format.
+2. Genome annotations in GFF3 or GTF format.
-3. Transcriptome (optional): Accepts both annotated and unannotated transcripts in GFF3 or GTF format.
+3. Transcriptome (optional) in GFF3 or GTF format.
-4. Aligned ribo-seq reads in SAM or BAM format.
+4. Aligned ribo-seq reads in SAM or BAM format produced by a program like STAR (https://github.com/alexdobin/STAR)

 Recommendation:
-- Trim low-quality reads and adapters from ribo-seq samples in FASTQ format for best alignment.
+- For best alignment, trim low-quality reads and adapters using a program like cutadapt or trim-galore.
-- Choose a transcriptome that is as comprehensive as possible, for both read mapping and iRibo.
+- To find noncanonical translated ORFs, it is ideal to use a comprehensive transcriptome; i.e. a transcriptome that includes transcripts that may not be annnotated genes.

 Note:
 - Ensure genome, annotations, and transcriptome have consistent chromosome identifiers, e.g., >chr1 in genome should match chr1 in annotations.